-With age comes experience, wisdom and - most importantly - beauty.
+With age comes experience, wisdom and beauty.
 We’ve entered a new age of skin care that celebrates the aging process and embraces the changes it brings.
 Instead of concentrating on anti-aging, it’s time to focus on keeping your skin healthy and radiant, no matter your age.
 Read on for our guide to aging gracefully.

 Just like the rest of the body, our skin gets older with time.
 For some, the aging process is slow and steady, while for others it can accelerate at a quick pace.
 The rate of skin aging differs from person to person and depends on a variety of factors including genetics, lifestyle and exposure to environmental stressors.

 Two Aging Processes